APISENSE/docs/en/1.0.0/guide/dashboard/index.md

 ---------------

 1. __Sign up__:
 First of all you have to create an account.
-Some personal information like your username will be linked to your collects and shwon in our store.
-Chose it wisely !
+Some personal information like your username will be linked to your collects and shown in our store.
+Choose it wisely !

 2. __Create a collect__:
 Then you have to create a collect and set its name, description and optionaly your website.
 Those information will be used in our store to explain what you are planning to do with this collect.
 Again these are really important and must be filled carefully.